✈️ Free Standard Shipping on orders over $35.

 The Future of Microlot Coffee

-Coffee consumption during the pandemic has increased exponentially, and microlot coffee is here to stay.
-Currently, microlot coffee has no standard definition and therefore lacks consistency throughout the industry.
-Microlot coffee should work towards standardization which will help establish a reliable product and definition.
+Microlot coffee is here to stay although it still has no standard definition and therefore lacks some consistency throughout the industry.
+We should work towards standardization of the microlot term to help establish a reliable product and definition.